 - Resistance from the normal growth track of adjacent teeth

 - Unusual growths blocking the tooth’s proper maturation

-One of the most common treatments for impacted teeth is exposure and bonding — a procedure in which your oral surgeon and your orthodontist work hand in hand to expose and realign the impacted tooth or teeth.
+One of the most common treatments for impacted teeth is exposure and bonding.
+This procedure involves your oral surgeon and your orthodontist working hand in hand to expose and realign the impacted tooth or teeth.
 Your orthodontist will begin the treatment by properly aligning the healthy teeth to create ample room for the impacted tooth to grow into the mouth.
-Next, Dr. Balaci will perform a short surgical procedure to lift the gum tissue and bone covering the impacted tooth and expose it.
+Next, your oral surgeon will perform a short surgical procedure to expose the impacted tooth via incisions in the gum tissue.
 He will then connect an orthodontic bracket to the impacted tooth and attach a very small chain to the bracket that is used to pull the tooth into proper alignment over time.

 The staff at Balaci Oral and Facial Surgery are highly qualified to expose impacted teeth and work with orthodontists in your area to complete the procedure.
-If you think you may have an impacted tooth that needs to be removed or exposed, we encourage you to contact our office in Lebanon, PA, for an initial consultation and to learn more about your treatment options.
+If you or your child may have an impacted tooth that needs to be removed or exposed, we encourage you to contact our office in Lebanon, PA, for a consultation and to learn more about your treatment options.